sebastiansulinski/ssd-form/README.md

 // validation rules associated with the data-validate attribute
 rules: obj.data('validate'),

+// returns true if element name is of the array type
+// i.e. name="category[]"
+isArray,

 // returns true if checkbox / radio button is checked isChecked,